akeyless-community/akeyless-custom-server-kustomize-patches/example-scripts/legacy-azure-key-vault-svc-principal-rotation/README.md

 }
 ```

+## Payload Fields Explanation

+The payload required for the custom rotated secret contains several fields.
+Below is an explanation of each field based on the existing documentation and the `custom_logic.sh` script:

+- `access_id`: The access ID used to authenticate using Kubernetes Auth with the Akeyless CLI.
+This is required to obtain a token for further API calls.
+- `k8s_auth_config_name`: The name of the Kubernetes authentication configuration.
+This is used to authenticate the custom server with Akeyless using the Kubernetes authentication method.
+- `gateway_url`: The Gateway Cluster URL of the Akeyless Gateway that the k8s auth is configured on.
+- `rotated_secret_1_path`: The path to the first Azure rotated secret.
+This is used to describe and retrieve the details of the first rotated secret.
+- `rotated_secret_2_path`: The path to the second Azure rotated secret.
+This is used to describe and retrieve the details of the second rotated secret.
+- `azure_key_vault_secret_id`: The ID of the Azure Key Vault secret.
+This is used to update the Azure Key Vault secret with the value of the rotated secret.
+- `usc_path`: The path to the Universal Secrets Connector (USC).
+This is used to update the Azure Key Vault secret using the USC.

+These fields are necessary for the custom server to authenticate with Akeyless, describe the rotated secrets, determine the oldest secret, and update the Azure Key Vault secret accordingly.

 ## Troubleshooting

 You can exec into the custom server pod and run these commands to more closely debug any issues with your custom bash script.